JaumePrats/BikeLaneDamageDetection/README.md

 ## BLDD Dataset
 The Bike Lane Damage Detection 2021 Dataset is a dataset created during the four months of this project.
 It contains 370 images of bike lanes from the Barcelona Metropolitan Area with 677 instances of damages.
 The dataset is unbalanced with two under-represented classes.

-The dataset contains annotations in PASCAL VOC or COCO format of the five following classes:
+The dataset contains annotations in PASCAL VOC and COCO format of the five following classes:
 * D00 - Longitudinal Crack
 * D10 - Transverse Crack
 * D20 - Alligator Crack (under-represented)